 The frontend folders contain the basic file structure.

-- The abstracts folder contains small but essential pieces of project styling, such as colour variables, mixins and typography size scales.
+- The abstracts folder contains small but essential pieces of project styling, such as colour variables, mix-ins and typography size scales.
 See the Harmony abstracts article for more detail.

-- The animations folder contains an extensive animation library, which can be used to animate anything from spinners to buttons to exciting accent elements on an application.
+- The animations folder contains an extensive animation library, which can be used to animate anything from spinners, to buttons, to exciting accent elements on an application.

 - The behaviours folder includes files for default styles of each behaviour.